Addyware/userguides/docs/index.md

 - **Caution:** Highlights potential mistakes or common issues.
 - **Warning:** Indicates actions that may lead to data loss or system issues.

-By following this guide, users will learn how to navigate Trello efficiently and **boost productivity with task management tools**.
+By following this guide, users will learn how to navigate Trello efficiently and boost productivity with task management tools.